Jourloy/Jourloy-Backend/README.md

 If you want start server locally, so you should set `DEPLOYMENT_MODE` to `local`, else to any other value.

-On local deploy safari is not supported.
+On local deploy Chrome is not supported.

 ### Test